radius-project/community/README.md

 ## Communication and Discord

 All your contributions and suggestions are greatly appreciated!
-One of the easiest ways to contribute is to participate in Discord discussions, report issues, or join the bi-monthly community calls.
+One of the easiest ways to contribute is to participate in Discord discussions, report issues, or join the monthly community calls.

 ### Questions and issues